 Cyber Monday 2021 Research

 Each year, the end of November marks the beginning of a slew of deals as consumers gear up to shop for the holiday season.
 Cyber Monday is particularly notable and has become the dominant day for eCommerce purchases and activity.
-According to Adobe, shoppers spent $10.8 billion online on 2020’s Cyber Monday, and a staggering $34.4 billion during the five-day period between Thanksgiving and Cyber Monday.
+Shoppers spent $10.8 billion online on 2020’s Cyber Monday, and a staggering $34.4 billion during the five-day period between Thanksgiving and Cyber Monday.

 As subscriptions have now become a mainstay in all sorts of industries, their popularity as part of the flurry of eCommerce activity increases as well, including subscription gifting.
 Recurly set out to look at 5 key subscriber acquisition metrics from over 2,000 subscription businesses in order to understand the most impactful tactics in the subscription space.
 Read on to discover those tactics and their impacts from our 2021 research on Cyber Monday below.